 Erica was diagnosed with Takayasu's arteritis, a disease that causes inflammation of the aorta, eventually damaging it.
 Over the next three years, doctors tried their best to treat her condition with medication.
 In the summer of 2010, it became clear that she would need a heart transplant.

 Erica was listed for a heart transplant Oct.
 7, 2010.
 On Nov.
 7 she received her new heart.

-At the urging of her employee and family members, Jenni finally visited her primary care doctor who referred her to Children's Hospital.
-After a four-hour appointment Michael Earing, MD, learned that she had hypertension as well as coarctation of the aorta (narrowing of the artery).
-Without treatment, a coarctation of the aorta could have shortened Jenni's life.
-Jenni underwent surgery at Children's Hospital, the only center in the state with the experience to treat this condition.
+At the urging of her employee and family members, Jenni finally visited her primary care doctor who referred her to the Children's Hospital Adult Congenital Heart Disease Program.
+After a four-hour appointment with Michael Earing, MD, program director, Jenni learned that she had hypertension caused by coarctation of the aorta (narrowing of the artery).
+Without treatment, coarctation of the aorta could have shortened Jenni's life.
+Jenni underwent surgery at Children's Hospital, which offers one of the few adult congenital heart disease programs in the country.

 Jenni now visits Children's Hospital as an outpatient twice a year for regular check-ups.

-Heidi was first diagnosed with complex congenital heart disease consisting of dextrocardia, double inlet left ventricle that included of the great arteries at birth.
-This complicated congenital heart disease means that her heart is located backwards, and on the right side of the chest.
-And, instead of the standard four chambers, she only has three.
+Heidi was born with a complicated combination of heart defects, which means that her heart is located on the right side of the chest (dextrocardia) with only one pumping chamber (double inlet left ventricle).
+And, instead of the standard four heart chambers, she only has three.

 "Because my condition is rare, I always need to be monitored and see a doctor regularly," Heidi said.
 "I appreciate that Dr. Earing is close to home."

-While Heidi still is unsure about whether her congenital heart disease will allow her to have children, she is confident that Dr. Earing will leave no stone unturned.
+While Heidi still is unsure about whether her congenital heart disease will allow her to have children, she is confident that Michael Earing, MD, medical director of the Herma Heart Center Adult Congenital Disease Program, will leave no stone unturned.
 In the meantime, she is enjoying a successful life as a clothing product manager for a large retailer.